openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/filepermissions.md

 With such configuration the folder will be crated with `0770` rights for all the PVC using this storage class.

-The same configuration is available at PVC level to have a more fined grained configuration capability (overrding the Storage class configuration level):
+The same configuration is available at PVC level to have a more fined grained configuration capability (the Storage class configuration will always win against PVC one):

 ```yaml
 kind: PersistentVolumeClaim